boolean-uk/student-submission-workflow/README.md

 ![Add](images/git-status-staged.png)

 This shows us our changes are now staged and ready to be committed.
-We can now use `git commit -m "<commit message>"` to actually commit our changes, replacing `<commit message>` with a short description of what the commit contains:
+We now use `git commit -m "<commit message>"` to actually commit our changes, replacing `<commit message>` with a short description of what the commit contains:

 ![Commit](images/git-commit.png)